 The areas currently among the top priorities for utilitarians predominantly benefit groups that cannot defend their own interests.
 This includes people in extreme poverty, non-human animals, and future individuals.
 We’ve looked at three corresponding causes: improving the conditions of those in extreme poverty, reducing the suffering of factory farmed animals, and protecting future generations by reducing existential risks.

-To do the most good they can, utilitarians often donate money to effective charities, work on helping others with their career, and do outreach aimed at encouraging other people to do these things.
+To do the most good they can, utilitarians often donate money to effective charities, work on helping others with their career, and do outreach to encourage others to join in.
 We face many severe moral problems, which present opportunities to do an enormous amount of good.
 To benefit others as much as possible, utilitarians carefully prioritize among their options, focusing their efforts wherever they believe they can make the biggest positive contribution to overall well-being.

 How to Cite This Page